This project is a collaboration between Acacia Chapman & Dann Lewis from Deakin University.

 All throughout my journalism degree I was given advice on ‘things to do’ and ‘things not to do’.
 One of the ‘things not to do’ was use clichés commonly used in writing.
-When I was asked to write a blog post revealing the journey Cam and I experienced in making a PAXAus promotion trailer, I found myself at the starting line struggling to articulate the rollercoaster of a ride that this project entailed.
+When I was asked to write a blog post revealing the journey Cam and I experienced in making a PAXAus promotion trailer, I found myself at the starting line struggling to articulate the roller coaster ride that this project entailed.

 To overcome such a struggle I decided the perfect way to begin this post was with the line ‘It all started when…’ because, at the end of the day, avoiding the use of clichés like the plague is sometimes just no fun (and this was definitely a fun intro to write).

-It all started when I met Cam to discuss some ideas for a video that would promote the inaugural PAX in the southern hemisphere.
-A videogame expo we both always expected to stay in the spatially out-of-reach ethereal realm of online videogame publications (as two students couldn’t possibly travel to North America during the semester) was right in our backyard.
+It all started when I met Cam to discuss some ideas for a video that would promote the inaugural PAX in the southern hemisphere, in Melbourne.
+A videogame expo we both always expected to stay out-of-reach (as two students couldn’t possibly travel to North America during the semester) was right in our backyard.

 Cam and I have come from the same university (Swinburne University of Technology) but had never met before, coming from two rather distinct academic disciplines.
 So, our first hurdle was to try to like each other, and then decide how an artist and a journalist could ever create a worthy PAX trailer.